LLNL/lbann/docs/layers.rst

 Layers are used by adding them to the python front end with the appropriate arguments and passing them as a list into the model.
 More information about LBANN's layers can be found in :ref:`layers-list`.
-See :ref:`layer-options` for layer parameter option.
+See :ref:`layer-arguments` for layer parameter option.
 For example, the input layer, relu layer, and mean squared error layer could be included with the following: